 In general, using NSAIDs occasionally rather than every day, and at the lowest dose possible, reduces your chances of developing serious side effects.
 If you’re concerned or unsure about your risk of side effects with NSAIDs, talk to your doctor or pharmacist.

 NSAIDs can provide relief

-When you’re taking an NSAID, always use it cautiously and for the shortest time possible.
+When you’re taking an NSAID, always use it cautiously for the shortest time possible and at the lowest effective dose.
 If you need to use these medicines for a long time (for example, to manage the symptoms of arthritis when other therapies don’t offer relief, or when you’re taking low-dose aspirin to prevent a heart attack or stroke), make sure you see your doctor regularly.

 NSAIDs high-risk groups